google/WebFundamentals/src/content/en/fundamentals/performance/rendering/optimize-javascript-execution.md

 <img src="images/optimize-javascript-execution/settimeout.jpg" alt="setTimeout causing the browser to miss a frame.">

+In fact, jQuery used to use setTimeout for animate behavior.
+It was changed to use requestAnimationFrame in version 3.
-In fact, jQuery’s default `animate` behavior today is to use `setTimeout`!
-You can [patch it to use `requestAnimationFrame`](https://github.com/gnarf/jquery-requestAnimationFrame), which is strongly advised.
+If you are using older version of jQeury, you can [patch it to use `requestAnimationFrame`](https://github.com/gnarf/jquery-requestAnimationFrame), which is strongly advised.

 ## Reduce complexity or use Web Workers